Arms Warrior PvP Guide

 - Crit, the more the better.
 There is a soft cap of 40% (good luck reaching it) due to Overpower having +60% crit chance.

 - Mastery – adds extra swings, but is weak.
 You don’t want it.

 - Haste changed in patch 5.2 in that Warriors not get 50% added benefit from the stuff.
 Crit is still better, but Haste is no longer bad.
 Adds to white damage, due to more swings over time, and indirectly to your bleed damage (potentially more ticks over time,) plus your rage regenration.

 - PvP power replaces Spell Penetration and it adds to your PvP damage, much the same way that attack power adds to your general damage.
 It does not interact directly with resilience.
-Point for point it’s less valuable than Str, but PvP Power gems have twice the value of the gems (and those for Resilience) was cut in half.
+It was nerfed in 5.3 and the value of the gems (and those for Resilience) was cut in half.
 See this page for comments on Resilience and PvP power.